wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 If we skip this step, it is very likely that the agent will do some of the work, and forget to do the rest, giving the user an incomplete response.

-To do the validation, we take the final answer candidate, and make a new LLM call passing the original user prompt and all the tool observations (files read, files created etc.)
+To do the validation, we use an LLM as a judge.
+We give it the final answer from the agent and the user prompt and ask it if the task was completed.
+We also give it any other additional information - such as actions executed - that may help it form a final judgement.
+The answer from the validator LLM will be a simple _Yes_ or _No_.

 ![](./llm-loop-3.png)

-Now it looks at the user prompt (the task to be achieved) together with the history of actions taken, and decides whether the task was completed.
-For example, if the prompt was to create unit tests, it will check whether a test file was written and whether the contents of that file actually include the tests.

-The validation step will check if the task was completed.
-If not, we start the agent loop all over again.
+The validation step now checks if the task was completed.
+If not, the agent loop starts all over again.

 Let's add this functionality to the agent loop: